kamilburda/batcher/dev/_pages/Examples.md

 Click on the text entry next to `File Name` and choose `image001`, or type `image[001]` in the entry.

-## I want to adjust brightness in the images.
+## I want to apply blurring to the image.
 Can this be done?

-Yes!
-You may apply any GIMP filter or plug-in:
+Absolutely!
+In fact, you may apply any GIMP filter or plug-in:
 1. Select `Add Action... → Add Custom Action...`
-2. Find `gimp-drawable-brightness-contrast` in the action browser.
+2. In the action browser, type `blur` in the search bar and select one of the filters, such as `Gaussian Blur`.
 3. Adjust the options as desired.
 4. Select `Add` to add the action.